Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ***

 ###To do:
 - describe `break label`, `continue`, `continue label` ?
 Maybe only continue, the label options are very messy programming and not be encouraged for beginners.

+- Dec 2018: a project (X) has started in p5.js to update the code examples from ES5 to ES6.
+This is primarily going to involve changing 'var' to 'let' or 'const'.
+We could introduce 'let' earlier in this tut, or indeed at the very beginning, and use 'const' more for appropriate vars.

+- Also some use may be made of ES6 classes in X. We could explain 'class' more fully above, and use it in the main live example, and maybe elsewhere.

+I suggest waiting for a while to see what turns out useful in X.